A trade mark application is not always a good idea...

 View more

-This article aims to answer some of the questions commonly asked by those who are new to trade marks.
+In this article we aim to answer some of the questions commonly asked by those who are new to trade marks.

-A trade mark is a sign used in commerce to indicate the origin of the goods or services of the party that uses it.
-A registered trade mark is effectively a state-granted monopoly that confers upon the registered proprietor the exclusive right to use that sign in relation to the goods and services in relation to which it is registered.
+A trade mark is a sign that is used in commerce to indicate the origin of the goods or services of the party that uses it.
+A sign can be a word, a logo, a colour combination, a sound, even a smell.
+Protecting your sign - or trade mark - by registration grants you a monopoly on that sign: registration confers upon the registered proprietor the exclusive right to use that sign in relation to the goods and services for which it is registered, for as long as it is validly registered.

 Having a registered trade mark makes it significantly easier to keep would-be infringers at bay.
-Relying on unregistered rights, while possible in the UK, is costly, and depends on the unregistered mark enjoying significant goodwill, which can take years to build up and is notoriously difficult to demonstrate to the required standard.
-By contrast, a registered trade mark is enforceable from the moment registration is granted, with the rights in it dating back to the date on which the application was filed.
+Relying on unregistered rights, while possible in the UK (and indeed many other jurisdictions), is costly, and depends on the unregistered mark enjoying significant goodwill, which can take years to build up and is notoriously difficult to demonstrate to the required standard.
+By contrast, a registered trade mark is enforceable from the moment registration is granted, with the rights dating back to the date on which the application was filed.
+In some jurisdictions, unregistered trade marks are not recognised at all, which means that an established user of an unprotected trade mark can find itself in the unwanted position of infringing a later right, simply because the owner of the later right took the time to file an application to register it.

-Having a registered mark can also be advantageous in commercial agreements such as licences and franchises, providing more security to the authorised users of the trade mark.
-Investors and purchasers also tend to like to see registered, rather than unregistered, trade marks.
+Owning a registered mark is often advantageous in commercial agreements such as licences and franchises, providing more security to the authorised users of the trade mark.
+Investors and purchasers also tend to like to see registered, rather than unregistered, trade marks, as do distributors.
 On-line takedown notices typically require the trade mark to be registered before a takedown request will be accepted.

-Yes, it is possible to register a trade mark yourself, there is no requirement to be represented by a trade mark attorney.
-However, trade marks are territorial, and nearly all Intellectual Property Offices require an applicant to have an address in the jurisdiction in which trade mark protection is sought.
-This means that, apart from in one’s home territory, some kind of representation will usually be required.
-However, pitfalls await the unwary, and it is not unusual for inexperienced applicants to end up with trade mark protection that does not meet their needs, or to find themselves pulled into conflicts that might have been avoided if they had sought professional advice.
+Yes, you can register a trade mark yourself, there is no obligation to be represented by a trade mark attorney.
+However, pitfalls await the unwary, and it is not unusual for inexperienced applicants to end up with trade mark protection that does not meet their needs, or to find themselves pulled into conflicts that might have been avoided had they sought professional advice.
+Furthermore, trade marks are territorial, and most Intellectual Property Offices require an applicant for registration to have an address in the jurisdiction in which protection is being sought.
+This means that, apart from in one’s home territory, representation will nearly always be required.

 Unlike designs and patents, the date on which a trade mark application is filed is not inherently significant and, in particular, there are no issues around public disclosure.
-However, we advise that preparations to adopt a new trade mark start early on in the brand development process, with applications to register the mark being filed before a new product is launched.
+However, we recommend that trade marks be considered early on in the brand development process, with applications to register the new mark being filed in good time before a new product is launched.
+This allows you to be confident that the desired trade mark is available for use and registration in the territory of interest.

 An application for registration is filed at the UK Intellectual Property Office.
 The application specifies the trade mark, the owner, and the goods and/or services in respect of which protection is sought.
 The application is examined for registrability, and the register is searched for potentially conflicting trade marks.
-If the examiner finds reasons why the mark should not be registered, an examination report will issue, and the objections may need to be resolved before the application is able to proceed.
-Once examination is complete, the application is published in the Trade Marks Journal, with the date of publication marking the start of a two-month period during which third parties can oppose the application.
-If no oppositions are filed, registration will be granted shortly after the end of the opposition period, with protection dating back to the filing date.
+If the examiner finds reasons why the mark should not be registered, an examination report will issue, and the objections may need to be resolved before the application can continue.
+Once examination is complete, the application is published in the Trade Marks Journal, marking the start of a two month opposition period.
+If no oppositions are filed, registration will be granted, with protection dating back to the filing date.

-Nearly every country in the world allows the registration of a trade mark.
-International protection can be obtained by filing national applications in countries of interest, or regional protection, for example an EU trade mark application or Benelux trade mark application.
+Nearly every country in the world allows for the registration of a trade mark.
+International protection can be obtained by filing trade mark applications in the countries - or regions (such as an EU trade mark application) - of interest, and the procedure is broadly the same worldwide.
 Where protection is required in multiple territories, a so-called International Registration is worth considering as a cost-effective and administratively straightforward option that allows tailored protection in the territories of interest.

-The costs will depend on the scope of the application, and the territories in which protection is required.
+The cost will depend on the scope of the application, and the territories in which protection is required.
 Please contact us for costs relating to any territories of interest.

-The UK leaving the EU means that the EU trade marks no longer cover the UK.
-EU registered trade marks that were in force on 31st December 2020 automatically split into EU and UK registrations, but trade mark owners now seeking protection in both the UK and EU must file separate applications in the respective territories.
+The UK leaving the EU at the end of 2020 means that EU trade marks no longer cover the UK.
+EU registered trade marks that were in force on 31st December 2020 automatically split into EU and UK registrations, but trade mark owners seeking protection in both the UK and EU must now file separate applications in the respective territories.

 For further advice on any of the above, or on any other trade mark question, please contact our trade marks team.